Economy of Barbados: Tourism

 Barbados has numerous internationally known hotels.
 Time-shares are available, and many smaller local hotels and private villas that dot the island have space available if booked in advance.
 The southern and western coasts of Barbados are popular, with the calm light-blue Caribbean Sea and their white and pinkish sandy beaches.
 Along the island's east coast, which faces the Atlantic Ocean, there are tumbling waves that are perfect for light surfing.
 Some areas remain risky to swimmers due to under-tow currents.
 The Crane beach was named one of the top 10 best beaches in the world.

 Shopping districts are popular in Barbados, with ample duty-free shopping.
 There is also a festive night-life in mainly tourist areas such as the Saint Lawrence Gap.
 Other attractions include wildlife reserves (Graeme Hall Nature Sanctuary), jewellery stores, scuba diving, helicopter rides, golf, festivals (the largest being the annual Crop Over festival July/Aug), sightseeing, cave exploration (Harrison's Cave), exotic drinks and fine clothes shopping.

+In August 2026, Barbados Tourism Marketing Inc. held its first Critical Incident Awareness & Response training workshop for tourism professionals with 130 tourism stakeholders trained in emergency response.